 1) If I find myself defeated and cannot seem to get victory in an area of my life, perhaps I am struggling with a “symptom”, rather than the “problem”.

 Ask God for discernment to distinguish the difference.
-(Click here to review the discussion on " symptoms)
+(Click here to review the discussion in Lesson 1-9 on symptoms)

 2) God will not allow me to experience His joy, peace, victory and blessings while I am unwilling to resolve an issue for which the Holy Spirit is presently holding me accountable.